wp-plugins/wplr-sync/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Add: Update the empty WP metadata with the LR data.

+= 1.2.2 =
+* Fix: Change on how temporary files are created (to support HHVM).

+= 1.2.0 =
+* Add: Additional features to support WPML Media.
+* Update: Switch Photos module enabled in LR.

 = 0.8.8 =
 * Add: Compatibility with WPML Media (translation plugin for the media images).
 * Info: WPML Media needs to change something on their side for full support.
 Please check this post: http://apps.meow.fr/wpml-media-and-wplr-sync/.